turning places kids go into places kids grow

 - Improving the social and emotional well-being of children from birth to 8 years old

-- Implementing strategies that will have a positive influence on vulnerable Wake County children
+- Implementing strategies that will have a positive influence on Wake County children, especially those that are vulnerable

 - Inspiring and catalyzing more widespread community action

-Today, Kaleidoscope is working closely with community partners to identify and implement best practices for child-focused places and spaces in Wake County.
-The John Rex Endowment is providing financial support to Kaleidoscope's current efforts.
+Today, The Kaleidoscope Project is working closely with community partners to identify and implement best practices for child-focused places in Wake County.
+The John Rex Endowment is providing financial support to our current efforts.